intel-secl/authservice/doc/LLD.md

 - service=(service name - only get roles where for this queried service)
 - name=(role name)
 - context=(only looking for roles matching certain context)
+- contextContains=(substring to match context) - if both context and contextContains are present, context is used and cotextContains is ignored
+- allContexts=<true|false> - false means that record(s) returned would be the ones where the context field is empty

 ### GET `/aas/roles/{id-uuidv4}`